25prabhu10/notes/docs/Languages/Lua.md

 It is elegant

-- Lua uses "Mechanisms over Policies" i.e. it provides a small set of general mechanisms that can be used to implement a variety of policies.
+- Lua uses "Mechanisms over Policies" i.e. it provides a small set of general mechanisms that can be used to implement a variety of policies

 ## Syntax